 All victims are encouraged to report crimes and emergencies to the College and/or the Quincy Police Department.
-Initially BH Security will be the primary responder to campus emergencies.
-Direct radio and phone communications with local police, fire and emergency medical services ensures the BH Security officers can initiate and direct emergency responders to the area.
+If requested a College staff member will assist in making the report to the police.

 To report non-emergencies or suspicious activities, call BH Security at 223-8400 x 0 and ask for security.